-All below-grade construction activities would have occurred by 2009, except, possibly, the foundation of Tower 5.
+All below-grade construction activities would have occurred by 2009.
 Therefore, this phase is analyzed for potential effects to archaeological resources.
 As described above under the Pre-September 11 Scenario, the north and south portions of the WTC Site east of the No. 1/9 IRT subway and portions of the Southern Site may be potentially sensitive for archaeological resources, such as shaft features and wharf and/or cribbing features.
 In order to identify any potential impacts to archaeological resources, Phase IB investigations are recommended in those areas.
+The location of the potential bus tunnel to Site 26 and the potential truck access ramps, as well as Site 26 in BPC, have no potential for archaeological sensitivity.